Kim Sung-Hou: Biography

-Kim Sung-Hou was born in 1937 in Korea.
+Kim Sung-Hou was born in Korea (1937).
 He obtained his B.S.
 (1960) and M.S.
 (1962) in chemistry from Seoul National University, South Korea, and his PhD in 1966 from the University of Pittsburgh.
 From 1966 to 1970 he was a research associate at the Massachusetts Institute of Technology under Alexander Rich, and a senior research scientist there from 1970 to 1972, also with Rich.

-From 1972 to 1978, he served as assistant and associate professor at the Department of Biochemistry, Duke University School of Medicine, and as Professor at the Department of Chemistry, University of California, Berkeley, from 1978 to present.
+From 1972 to 1978, he served as assistant and associate professor at the department of biochemistry, Duke University School of Medicine, and as professor at the department of chemistry, University of California, Berkeley, from 1978 to present.

 Controversy over structure of tRNA

 There was some intense competition among several groups worldwide for solving the 3D structure of tRNA during the sixties and early seventies.
 The final round was between MIT's Rich group and Aaron Klug's group at Cambridge.
 Kim, while at MIT, first published the 4Å backbone structure in Science in 1973.
 The next year, Rich's group came up with the 3Å structure.